PogTar/FinalProject/README.md

 Following is the Data Dictionary for Credit Card dataset :-

-CUST_ID : Identification of Credit Card holder (Categorical) BALANCE : Balance amount left in their account to make purchases ( BALANCE_FREQUENCY : How frequently the Balance is updated, score between 0 and 1 (1 = frequently updated, 0 = not frequently updated)
+CUST_ID : Identification of Credit Card holder (Categorical)<br>
+BALANCE : Balance amount left in their account to make purchases (<br>
+BALANCE_FREQUENCY : How frequently the Balance is updated, score between 0 and 1 (1 = frequently updated, 0 = not frequently updated)
 PURCHASES : Amount of purchases made from account ONEOFF_PURCHASES : Maximum purchase amount done in one-go